aayushk0250/LearningSpring/README.md

 ### POJO (Plain Old Java Class):
 - A POJO is a normal Java class that is not forced to extend or implement any special framework class or interface.
 It contains just fields, constructors, getters/setters, and methods

+#### Mojo (Maven)
+- Mojo is a Java class that represents a single executable task (goal) in a Maven plugin
+- One Mojo = one task in Maven
+- Mojo is NOT the same as POJO